Jefferson Caffery: Service in Egypt

 During Caffery's tenure, the 1952 Egyptian revolution occurred, which led to the abdication of King Farouk.
 The revolution was led by a military junta headed by Mohammed Naguib and Gamal Abdel Nasser who demanded the departure of the British from the Suez Canal zone.
 According to CIA agent Miles Copeland Jr., Caffery sent former OSS propagandist Paul Linebarger to advise the Egyptians in propaganda.

 Caffery served as intermediary between the Egyptian and British Governments in the negotiations, and his "long experience in diplomacy, together with the respect in which he was held by the Egyptian Government, enabled him to arrange for the gradual departure of the British."

 In 1954, the British agreed to evacuate their military bases in the Canal Zone until the summer of 1956, but were given the right to return in case of an attack by an outside power against an Arab League member state or Turkey.

+During his tenure as Ambassador to Egypt, Caffery prioritized Anglo-Egyptian negotiations over the Suez Canal base amidst rising Cold War tensions.
+To secure Egyptian cooperation and prevent the spread of Soviet influence in the region, Caffery advocated for British concessions regarding the governance and future independence of Sudan.
+He said to his British counterpart "I do not understand why anybody should be bothered about the fate of ten million niggers."

 In total, he worked 43 years in foreign service under eight U.S. presidents: Taft, Wilson, Harding, Coolidge, Hoover, Roosevelt, Truman, and Eisenhower.

 Personal life

 Portrait of Mrs. Jefferson Caffery by Serge Ivanoff, Paris, 1946.

 Portrait of Jefferson Caffery by Serge Ivanoff, Paris, 1946.

 On November 20, 1937, Caffery, then 41 years old, married Gertrude McCarthy of Evansville, Indiana, while in Rio de Janeiro.
 They had no children.

 He retired with his wife in 1955 to reside in Rome, where he was an honorary Papal gentleman to Popes Pius XII, John XXIII, and Paul VI.
 He returned to Lafayette, Louisiana in 1973, shortly before Mrs. Caffery's death on July 13, 1973.
 Caffery himself died on April 14, 1974.
-The Cafferys are buried in the cemetery behind St. John’s Cathedral in Lafayette.
+The Cafferys are buried in the cemetery behind St. John's Cathedral in Lafayette.